mechanico/sharingIsCaring/README.md

 CVE-2018-7171 represents a directory/file traversal vulnerability in TwonkyMedia Server version 7.0.11-8.5.
-Exploiting this vulnerability allows an attacker to list all files located on the device that is running the TwonkyMedia Server.
-Furthermore, an attacker is able to download all media files (Pictures, Videos, Music) from a device after exploiting this vulnerability.
+Exploiting this vulnerability allows an attacker to list all files located on the device, that is running the TwonkyMedia Server.
+Furthermore, an attacker is able to download all media files (pictures, videos, and music) from a device after exploiting this vulnerability.
 To exploit this vulnerability TwonkyMedia Server must not be protected by a password (which is the default setup).

-Since a huge amount, around 24'000 TwonkyMedia Server instances are reachable via the internet the researcher decided to publish this vulnerability.
+Since a huge amount, around 24'000 TwonkyMedia Server instances, are reachable via the internet the researcher decided to publish this vulnerability.

 Maybe you don't know that TwonkyMedia Server is running on your device nor you know that it's exposed in the internet.
-This is due to the fact that TwonkyMedia Server is pre installed on many NAS devices.
-If your router configuration automatically forwards the port (e.g. 9000) because it's a DLNA share your probably owned.
+This is due to the fact that TwonkyMedia Server is pre-installed on many NAS devices.
+If your router configuration automatically forwards the port (e.g. 9000) because it's a DLNA share, you're probably owned.

-If your devices are affected by the vulnerability, expect all files on your device as no longer private.
+If your devices are affected by this vulnerability, expect all files on your device as no longer private.

 Please make sure to switch off or protect your TwonkyMedia Server with a password, because no